ChuKhaLi/playwright-path/README.md

 This is not just a repository; it's a comprehensive, self-paced online course platform designed exclusively for **manual QA professionals** ready to transition into the world of test automation.
 If you're looking to level up your skills, future-proof your career, and master one of the most in-demand testing frameworks, you've come to the right place.

-We've structured this entire project like a professional online course (think Udemy or LinkedIn Learning) to guide you from absolute beginner to a confident and proficient QA Automation Engineer using **Playwright with TypeScript**.
+We've structured this entire project like a professional online course to guide you from absolute beginner to a confident and proficient QA Automation Engineer using **Playwright with TypeScript**.

----

-## 👋 New to Automation?
-Start Here!

-If you are a complete beginner, we have created a special onboarding experience to guide you.
-These documents are designed to be read in order and will give you the confidence and context you need to start your learning journey.

-1.  **[Welcome Beginners!](./docs/beginner-onboarding/welcome.md)**: A jargon-free introduction to the world of QA automation.
-2.  **[Before You Begin](./docs/beginner-onboarding/before-you-begin.md)**: Prepare your mindset and environment for success.
-3.  **[Your First Day](./docs/beginner-onboarding/your-first-day.md)**: A step-by-step guide to running your very first automated test.
-4.  **[The "No-Fear" Glossary](./docs/beginner-onboarding/glossary.md)**: Simple explanations for all the technical terms you'll encounter.

 ---